Andre Hardy: San Francisco 49ers

 Hardy signed with the San Francisco 49ers in 1987.

-Second stint with Seahawks
+Seattle Seahawks (second stint)

 Hardy was traded by the 49ers to the Seattle Seahawks in exchange for future draft picks on October 7, 1987.
 He was re-signed on May 12, 1988.
 He was released on August 23, 1988.

 Personal life

 Hardy's son Andre Hardy Jr. signed as an undrafted free agent tight end with the Oakland Raiders attempting to play football after playing college basketball.